 If donating clothes is out of the question, what else can be done?

 Many clothing companies at lower risk of counterfeiting sell their unsold stock to chains such as TK Maxx.
 Here they can be purchased at a discount by the general public.
 This means that less waste is produced, and unsold garments can still be used to help the fashion economy and create more jobs.

-Many more are also beginning to use recyclable materials, and the fashion industry as a whole is becoming much more conscious towards environmental impacts and ecologically sourced fabrics – good news for everyone.
+Many more are also beginning to use recyclable materials, and the fashion industry as a whole is becoming much more conscious of environmental impacts and ecologically sourced fabrics – good news for everyone.

 However, there are still some cases where destruction is necessary.
 The safe and responsible destruction of these goods can benefit businesses and the economy, preserve jobs, and reduce crime.

 Here at Shred Station Ltd, we have a zero-tolerance for landfill policy and recycle all of the shredded clothing we can.
 We break clothing products down into separate materials, using the recyclable materials to create Refuse Derived Fuel (RDF) or Solid Recovered Fuel (SRF).
 We incinerate any materials we can’t recycle safely and responsibly under strict controls.
 The heat produced from this incineration process powers a steam turbine, generating electricity which is then fed back into the National Grid.

 If you’d like to read the full reports mentioned above, visit:

 Sign up to our newsletter here to be alerted about brand new articles, data protection advice, and news about Shred Station.